-While the concept of idea management is potentially very broad, taking the time to understand how to best apply it to your current business processes and workflows will provide you with a completely unique toolkit that has the potential to enhance every area of your business, from organisational structure, to team management, and even the creation of new products and services.
+At Idea Drop, we help organisations realise the long-term benefits of idea management software.
+Understanding the idea management process provides companies with a unique toolkit that can be used to enhance every area of their business, from organisational structure to team management and even the creation of new products and services.

 Keep reading to learn more, or use the chapter links below to jump ahead.

-Idea Management is a formalised, structured routine for generating, capturing, organising, evaluating and implementing ideas that will drive innovation and your business forward.
+Idea Management is a formalised, structured routine for generating, evaluating and implementing ideas to drive innovation and large-scale organisational change.

-Unlike other models, theories or practices, it is incredibly simple, infinitely flexible and, if embedded well and tested thoroughly, hugely transformative.
+Unlike other models, theories or practices, idea management is incredibly simple, infinitely flexible and, if embedded well and tested thoroughly, hugely transformative.

-If you can reliably capture, refine and apply feedback and suggestions from both inside and outside your company, you tap into a potentially infinite source of ideas that can turn into innovation.
-There are few things as valuable, so it’s worth investing both time and money in getting your Idea Management flow right.
+If you can reliably capture, refine and apply feedback and suggestions from both inside and outside your company, you tap into a potentially infinite source of innovative ideas.
+There are few things as valuable, so it’s worth investing both time and money in getting your Idea Management process flow right.

 In practice, it refers to three elements required to cultivate excellent, impactful ideas: culture, system and process.